BryanJecie/acct.marjelu/README.md

-# Marjelu user information and activity
+# User information and activity.